 3. Research Bronchoscopy Procedures

 Because TB is a lung disease and infection occurs by inhalation of the organism, we are also interested in the ability of lung cells to contain M. tuberculosis.
 To obtain these cells, we perform research bronchoscopy.
 The bronchoscope is a flexible tube that is similar in width to a pencil and is approximately 24 inches long.
 The procedures of bronchoscopy involves passing the bronchoscope through the nose or mouth into the breathing tubes.
 We then collect lung cells by putting salt water into a small area of the lung and then suctioning the salt water back out.
-The procedure is performed in a special floor of University Hospitals Case Medical Center dedicated to research-related projects.
+The procedure is performed in a special floor of University Hospitals Cleveland Medical Center dedicated to research-related projects.
 Volunteers typically spend 90 minutes in the research facility, but most of this required time is spent in preparation for the procedure and observation afterwards.
 Subjects receive $150 for undergoing research bronchoscopy.